jameskirsop/zbx-graylog2/README.md

   * jq (https://github.com/stedolan/jq) 1.3+
   * curl

+The script has been tested on Ubuntu 14.04 & Debian 9.
+Graylog should be running behind a reverse proxy like nginx with HTTPS support.

 This doesn't require anything on the agent.
 It is an external script curl'ing to the Graylog2 API.

 Please note, if running by hand, that the `poll_data` item has to be run first.

 ## How to install
   * Create a Graylog2 user with the "reader" role
-  * Enter the credentials in the check_graylog_node_creds.txt file.
-  * Copy the 2 files to your zabbix's externalscripts directory.
+  * Copy the script to your Zabbix's _externalscripts_ directory.
-  * Make sure your files permissions are adequate.
+  * Make sure the file's permissions are adequate.
-  * Import the XML template in Zabbix.
+  * Import the XML template into Zabbix.
-  * Add template to graylog server and subscribe your graylog server hosts to it.
+  * Assign the template to the corresponding Graylog server and update macros with the right values.

 ## Usage

-Note: The script is made to work on Ubuntu 14.04 which only has jq version 1.3.
-Graylog should be running behind a reverse proxy like nginx with HTTPS support.
+Note: in order to use `api/system/deflector` (_Current deflector_ item) a user must have _Admin_ right.
+It is disabled in the template by default.

 ```
 check_graylog_node -H <HOSTNAME> -U <USERNAME> -P <PASSWORD> -a <ATTRIBUTE> [-p <GRAYLOG_API_PORT>] [-s <PROTOCOL>] [-h] [-d]